 This was considered an unjustifiable expense so Bristol Queen was put up for sale through Tony McGinnity’s agency in Weymouth.
 The flyer for her sale stated “It is understood that nearly £30K (half a million pounds in today’s money) was spent this year in connection with the load-line survey and in renewals and improvements which included extensive re-tubing of the boiler together with complete overhauls of the machinery and auxiliaries.
 The vessel has certain paddle damage which the owners do not propose to repair.
 Specification for this repair is available and will be passed on to the purchaser.
 The vessel is offered strictly “as lies”.
 The owners have not indicated any price but we would be pleased to try them with an offer of £20K (£350K today)”.

 That’s interesting.
 The estimated cost of repairs to the paddle wheels was almost as much as the ship was worth in her entirety on the open market.
 Pondering all this the question seems to me to be why did Bristol Queen suffer such seemingly endless paddle wheel trouble even after so much money had been spent on the wheels?

 There may have been many factors here.
 The original paddle wheel design, the materials from which they were made, how they were maintained, inevitable wear and tear in such a hostile environment and so on and so forth may all have played a part.
 In my view another factor is that for feathering paddle wheels the eccentric controlling the feathering mechanism was almost always sited on the outboard side of the wheels and therefore was mounted on the inboard side of what was the ship’s rubbing band.
-Landing heavily alongside a pier, maybe as a result of slow engine movements, would have shaken that up each and every time the ship landed hard.
+Landing heavily alongside a pier would have shaken that up each and every time the ship landed hard.
 Bang!
 Bang!
 Bang!
 With enough of that the rubbing band starts to get ever so slightly inset.
 That puts a strain on the feathering gear which starts to be pushed out of alignment.
 Then as the situation deteriorates there comes a moment when things start to snap.
-Was that a factor and all the stuff about hitting floating objects, annealing, crack detection and so on just red herrings floated by less experienced engineers floundering to find solutions to what were serious problems but in reality struggling and out of their depth?

-Whatever the case the game was up for Bristol Queen.
+Whatever the case for Bristol Queen the game was up.
 Although only twenty years old she would sail again no more.